manojrpatil/asset_management_blockchain/README.md

 $ npm install
 ```
 ## Step 3.
 Start Ganache
 Open the Ganache GUI client that you downloaded and installed.
 This will start your local blockchain instance.
-See free video tutorial for full explanation.

 ## Step 4.
-Compile & Deploy Election Smart Contract
+Compile & Deploy asset_management_blockchain Smart Contract
 `$ truffle compile`
 This will compile the code and build couple of files under 'build' folder.
 `$ truffle migrate --reset`